smzapp/yanah-laravel-kwik-crud/README.md

 [
     'helper_text' => 'Sample text',

-    'defaultValue' => '', // we attached this for every field for edit page purposes.
+    'value' => '', // we attached this for every field for edit page purposes.

     // Other props may be applied using this notation 'others' => [